-Quizzes: There will be 20 short quizzes (10 multiple-choice questions per quiz) posted to Blackboard throughout the semester.
+Quizzes: There will be approximately 20 short quizzes (10 multiple-choice questions per quiz) posted to Blackboard throughout the semester.
 You are required to complete ten (10) quizzes during the course of the semester via Blackboard.
 You are not required to take every quiz, but that is encouraged, as completing them will be an excellent way for you to prepare for class and study for each exam.
 Some of the questions from the quizzes will be similar to test questions!
 Suggested due dates for each quiz are listed on the class schedule.
 You ARE allowed to use your textbook to complete them, but you are NOT allowed to work on the quizzes with anyone else.
 You can also take the quizzes as many times as you want to try to get all the points.
-This should be an easy way to receive 15 points (1.5 points each).
+Quizzes are worth 15% of your final grade (1.5% each).

 Reflection Papers: There will be three (3) short reflection papers (approximately 1-2 pages each) that you will complete outside of class and submit on Blackboard (About Me Paper, Data Collection Paper, and Observational Coding Paper).
 The purpose of these writing assignments is to prompt you to think about why you are taking this class and what you are learning from it.
 Full details about the papers and instructions for submitting them will be posted on the Blackboard class site.
-These reflection papers will be worth a total of 15 points (5 points each).
+These reflection papers will be worth a total of 15% of your final grade (5% each).